hpyhacking/peatio/README.md

 ### Mission

-Our mission is to build the world best open-source crypto currency exchange with a high performance trading engine and safety which can be trusted and enjoyed by users.
-Additionally we want to move the crypto currency exchange technology forward by providing support and add new features.
-We are helping people to build easy their own exchange around the world.
+Our mission is to build the world's best open-source crypto currency exchange with a high performance trading engine and incomperable security.
+Additionally, we want to move crypto currency exchange technology forward by providing ongoing support and regularly adding new features.
+We are helping people easily build their own exchange from anywhere in the world.

 Help is greatly appreciated, feel free to submit pull-requests or open issues.